KATV anchor, meteorologist apologize for controversial wig incident

-The station was criticized after a white anchor appeared on air wearing an afro wig to “celebrate” weather in the 70-degree range, calling the segment a “return to the 70s,” according to a Twitter post from Dorothy Tucker, president of the National Association of Black Journalists.
+The station was criticized after a white anchor appeared on air wearing an Afro wig to "celebrate" 70-degree weather, according to a Twitter post from Dorothy Tucker, president of the National Association of Black Journalists.

 Tucker said a member from the local chapter notified the national organization.